 As he drew nearer, Killua’s breath caught in his throat.
 Everything was covered in blood.
 Red blood.
 Gon’s blood.
 If he hadn't known otherwise, Killua wouldn't have been able to tell that the figure before him was his best friend.
 Gon’s ragged body was now tiny, frail, warped.
 Tears welled up in Killua’s eyes.
 He had held them at bay for so long, letting them loose only once, when in truth he had easily felt like breaking any minute.
 Now that his best friend lay before him, he could no longer contain his emotion.

 Killua dropped to his knees at Gon’s side.
-His left arm was gone, and he wasn’t breathing.
+His right arm was gone, and he wasn’t breathing.
 With trembling fingers, Killua touched Gon’s neck.
 His skin was hot and sticky – completely covered in grime and blood.

 There was no pulse.